eshinhw/quant-portfolio-visualizer/README.md

 Deleveop a trading bot deployed in forex & CFD markets to capitalize trading opportunities in systematic and algorithmic ways, using various historically proven trading strategies.

-## Limitation of FX & CFD Trading

-FX & CFD trading looks attractive for beginners who are interested in trading the markets.
-They can start trading with small amount of capital and many forex brokers provide instant access to the markets without much restrictions.
-However, there are downsides of it when you want to seriously manage large amount of money.
-The main limitation is you are most likely trading against your broker with the quotes provided by them.
-Therefore, there is information disadvantages between you and your brokers as your broker knows everything about your open trades, transactions and account activities.
-They can always use those information against you for their own benefits when market conditions go wild.

-My advice is that if you really want to trade the markets seriously, you should consider trading futures or other derivatives which are traded in centralized and regulated exchanges.
-For example, trading futures involves real market participation through centralized exchanges, and you have access to real market order flows which are transparant and no hidden stuff.

-In summary, forex and cfd are good instruments for you to test your algorithms with small amount of capital, but I don't recommend using them for large accounts due to the reasons above.

 ## Trend Following Strategy (Original Turtle Traders)

 <p align="center">